Tags

 Brown may have even heard this routine in the clubs and used it as inspiration, but if so other than the basic topic and a few pieces of evidence uncovered as to the affair the record is entirely different in every way starting with the music.

-The intro, at least first eight seconds of it before the still-outdated horn section intrudes, sounds ten years ahead of its time.
+The intro of Whose Hat Is That?, at least first eight seconds of it before the still-outdated horn section intrudes, sounds ten years ahead of its time.
 Its piano and drum based rolling boogie would become a cornerstone of the rock’s first decade and a half and this is evidence it was present – if not taken full advantage of – from the very start.

 After such a rousing beginning the aforementioned horns quickly dampen the spirit but at least they keep up the pace and allow Brown to come into the picture at full stride, dropping us right in the middle of the story, his accusations framing the song in no uncertain terms.